-I've been dreaming about my wedding day for years.
+I’ve been dreaming about my wedding day for years.
 I have two separate boards on Pinterest, each with over 2,000 pins.
-I have so many ideas that it's almost difficult to start planning.
-The disadvantage of Pinterest is that there is no archive button and some of my pins and ideas don't fit in with my style anymore.
-It's time to get realistic about what I can actually pull off, what I can actually afford, and what I actually like!
+I have so many ideas that it’s almost difficult to start planning.
+The disadvantage of Pinterest is that there is no archive button and some of my pins and ideas don’t fit in with my style anymore.
+It’s time to get realistic about what I can actually pull off, what I can actually afford, and what I actually like!
 Deciding between what is dreams vs reality is huge and will help you figure out your wedding.

 Dreams VS Reality: Announcing Our Engagement